Alté: Success

 Commercially, the genre has gained success, with a few of its artists making it into the American and British charts.
-In October 2021, Tems' EP If Orange Was a Place became the first alté extended play to earn a spot on the Billboard World Albums and US Heatseekers Albums charts.
+On 13 June 2023, the Recording Academy added a new category titled Best African Music Performance, in which it stated genres eligible for the category to include Alté.
+These nominees will no longer be limited to other genres such as Afrobeats.

 Impact

 On 24 June 2022, the initial release of the Nigerian film Glamour Girls, a sequel to 1994's Glamour Girls, features (97%) alté songs on its soundtrack.